fooltowise/NeroNotes/Nero's Notes/Four Types of Luck.md

 **“Keep redefining what you do until this is true.”** - Naval Ravikant

-You need to build a [[[Skill stack]]](https://www.wealest.com/articles/25-percent-rule) unique to you.
+You need to build a [Skill stack](https://www.wealest.com/articles/25-percent-rule) unique to you.
+See also [[Skill stack]].
 The more skills you stack, the more unique your offering, and the better chance you have to become the “best” at something.

 ### How To Get Luck Unique To You On Your Side